What is prostate cancer?

 • an urgent need to pee

-If prostate cancer spreads, it usually goes to the bones.
-It may cause pain in the bones, such as in the back.
-This is called advanced prostate cancer (or metastatic prostate cancer).
+When prostate cancer spreads, it usually goes to the bones.
+This is called advanced (metastatic) prostate cancer It may cause pain in the bones, such as in the back.

 Related pages

-Certain things called risk factors may increase the risk of developing prostate cancer.
-If you are black, you have a much higher risk of developing prostate cancer.
+Doctors do not know the exact causes of prostate cancer.
+But there are risk factors that can increase your chance of developing it.
+If you are Black, you have a much higher risk of developing prostate cancer.
 You are also more likely to develop it at a younger age.
 Having a strong family history of prostate cancer is also a risk factor.

-We have more information about the risk factors of prostate cancer.
+We have more information about the causes and risk factors of prostate cancer.

 Diagnosis of prostate cancer